craiggrummitt/ActionSwift3/README.md

 Easing classes are also included for convenience from [here](https://github.com/craiggrummitt/SpriteKitEasingSwift).

-API documentation can be found at [cocoadocs](http://cocoadocs.org/docsets/ActionSwift3/)

-You can find a tutorial - **Swift API for the Flash Guy** - [here](https://craiggrummitt.wordpress.com/2015/08/11/swift-api-for-the-flash-guy/).
+You can find a tutorial - **Swift API for the Flash Guy** - [here](https://craiggrummitt.com/2015/08/11/swift-api-for-the-flash-guy/).

 ![SwiftAPIfortheFlashGuySmall.png](SwiftAPIfortheFlashGuySmall.png)